PRIOR TO YOUR STUDENT’S ARRIVAL

 No. However carpets, futons and microfridges can be rented from Dorms Direct.
 These items are set-up in the room prior to check-in and removed after check-out in May by the supplying vendor.

-Once your student unpacks, she/he will have a lot of trash and recycling.
+Once your student unpacks, they will have a lot of trash and recycling.
 These items must be removed to the appropriate receptacles outside the building.
 Please do not leave these items in the hallways or stairwells as this creates a fire hazard and makes maneuvering in the halls difficult and your student could be charged for the removal of the debris.

 Students also have the option of utilizing the wireless network available in all of the residence halls or connecting directly to the network via the data port in their rooms.

 If your student wants to connect to the wireless network, follow the steps outlined on the Information Technology's website.
 Students wishing to use the network via the data port will need to have an Ethernet card installed and supply a network cable (25 feet usually will reach from any spot in the room to the network jack).
 Once the card is installed, connect the cable from the Ethernet port on the computer to the computer port on your telephone/network jack.

 After arriving on campus, each student is required to authenticate their computer on the network.
 Authenticating just takes a few easy steps: When your student uses their computer for the first time, they will log on as usual.
 After they log on, they must open a web browser and they will be presented with a W&M authentication page.
 After they enters their WMuserid and password, the computer's network connection will be available.

 How much will get done before my student goes to Orientation?